 Cellular Manufacturing Systems: Recent Developments, Analysis and Case Studies – By Nova Science Publishers

-The chapters included in this book represent the work from USA, Canada, Japan, China, India, Iran, Netherlands, Turkey, Slovakia, and Portugal.
-The book attempts to cover cellular manufacturing area from various different angles.
-In terms of solution techniques, different approaches such as heuristics, mathematical models, networks models, genetic algorithm approaches, artificial neural networks, knowledge-based algorithms, space search algorithm, simulated annealing, fuzzy concepts, analytic hierarchy process, and simulation are included in the book.
-As to performance measures, most chapters target single objective whereas some others cover multiple objectives.
-In terms of complexity of the problems, we can divide them into simpler single phase problems versus more complex problems that require multiple-phase solutions.
-Most of the chapters discuss deterministic problem.
-On the other hand, a few of the chapters focus on stochastic case.
+The book attempts to cover the cellular manufacturing area from various different angles.
+In terms of solution techniques, different approaches such as heuristics, mathematical models, network models, genetic algorithm approaches, artificial neural networks, knowledge-based algorithms, space search algorithms, simulated annealing, fuzzy concepts, analytic hierarchy process, and simulation are included in the book.
+As to performance measures, most chapters target a single objective whereas some others cover multiple objectives.
+In terms of the complexity of the problems, we can divide them into simpler single-phase problems versus more complex problems that require multiple-phase solutions.
+Most of the chapters discuss deterministic problems.
+On the other hand, a few of the chapters focus on the stochastic case.
 There are many new concepts and solution approaches covered in this book.
-The details of the material coverage is listed in the following paragraphs.
+The details of the material covered is listed in the following paragraphs.

-In term of operational and control issues, human skills, manpower allocation, cell size determination, dispatching rules, parallel machine scheduling, flowshop scheduling, re-entrant flowshop scheduling, flexible job shop scheduling, assembly line balancing, process planning and scheduling, multiple-resource scheduling, cell loading and cell scheduling, synchronized flow, planning concepts such as period batch control, polka, Kanban, conwip and cobacabana are discussed.
+In term of operational and control issues, human skills, manpower allocation, cell size determination, dispatching rules, parallel machine scheduling, flow shop scheduling, re-entrant flow shop scheduling, flexible job shop scheduling, assembly line balancing, process planning and scheduling, multiple-resource scheduling, cell loading and cell scheduling, synchronized flow, planning concepts such as period batch control, polka, Kanban, conwip and Copacabana are discussed.